The Special Duty Combat Unit Shinesman

 The Special Duty Combat Unit Shinesman (特務戦隊シャインズマン, Tokumu Sentai Shainzuman) is a Japanese anime OVA of two episodes.
 It was released in Japan on February 21, 1996.
 It is based on the Manga comic art of Kaimu Tachibana and Hideki Sonoda, and directed by Shinya Sadamitsu.
 The character designer was Akiharu Ishii.
 The video was produced by Gakken, Aniplex, and Movic.
-The film has been dubbed into English by Media Blasters, and released on both Region 1 and 2 DVD.
+The film has been dubbed into English by Media Blasters, and released on DVD in North America.

 Inspiration and concept

 The Special Duty Combat Unit Shinesman video is a parody of the famous Super Sentai series of Tokusatsu programs.
 The king of the alien planet, "Voice", has declared war against Earth.
 However, the war takes a peculiar form; it is a war of "Big Business".
 The king's plan is to send Prince Sasaki and his strategist, Seki, to Earth, in order to form a corporation which is large enough to rule Earth.
 The corporation would fund a television series titled "Greatman" and control its marketing.
 Earth, however, has The Special Duty Combat Unit Shinesman, a team of heroes ready to fight back.
 The opposing corporation, the "Right Trading Company" has created the Shinesman team along the lines of the superhero television programs of their day.
 The team of heroes includes: Shinesman Red, Shinesman Sepia, Shinesman Moss Green, Shinesman Salmon Pink, and Shinesman Gray.
 The heroes use weapons such as "Business Card Cutters" and "Tie Clip Bombs" to fight the aliens.